 12. Leave a Donation

-While there is no admission fee for you to visit the Grinter Farms sunflower fields, Farmer Ted and his family spend time, money, and energy growing the blooms.
-As a reference point, other farms in the Midwest typically charge $5 to $15 to enjoy their sunflower fields.
+Although the Grinter sunflower fields are open to the public without any entrance fee, Farmer Ted and the Grinter family spend time, money, and energy growing the blooms.
+As a reference point, other farms in the Midwest typically charge admission fees of $5 to $15 to enjoy their sunflower fields.
 So while you’re in no way obligated to spend a dime, please consider leaving a donation in the box when you enjoy the Grinter Farms sunflower fields.

 And if you don’t carry cash (because who does anymore) you can Venmo Farmer Ted (@FarmerTed-Grinter) using the very same phone you’re taking a million photos with!